DavidStinson/test/function-and-block-scope/README.md

 **Learning Objective**: By the end of this lesson, students will be able to distinguish between function and block scope in JavaScript, identify how variables behave within these scopes, and understand the benefits and limitations of each.

-## Simularities of function and block scope
+## What are function and block scope?

 Function scope and block scope behave similarly, so it makes sense to bundle these types of scope when we're thinking about them.
 Both function and block scope in JavaScript deal with where you can access a variable.
 Let's break it down: